Workout topper

 Close (x): Tapping it during an active workout triggers the discard modal if any data has been logged.
 If the workout is empty (no sets completed), it closes directly without a modal.

-Collapse (chevron down): Minimizes the topper to a compact bar showing only the stepper and timer, giving maximum vertical space to the exercise table.
+Collapse (chevron down): Minimizes the topper to a compact bar showing only the stepper, giving maximum vertical space to the exercise table.
 Tapping the chevron again (now pointing up) expands the topper back to its full height.

-Exercise selector dropdown: Opens a list of all exercises in the workout.
+Exercise selector: Opens a list of all exercises in the workout.
 The current exercise is highlighted.
 Tapping a different exercise scrolls the content below to that exercise's table.
 This enables random access navigation without scrolling through the entire workout.

 Timer: Tapping the timer when disabled does nothing (waiting for a set completion to trigger it).
 Tapping when ongoing pauses the countdown.
 Tapping when finished dismisses the finished state.